 For example, in ASHA’s Telepractice Overview, the authors cite research on the satisfaction ratings across all stakeholders—parents, clients, and clinicians.
 AOTA reports in the paper, Telehealth in Occupational Therapy, “By removing barriers to accessing care, including social stigma, travel, and socioeconomic and language barriers, the use of telehealth as a service delivery model within occupational therapy leads to improved access to care.”
 And a literature review of behavioral and mental health teletherapy research reports that children are very positive about videoconferencing with 94% liking the system, and high school students express that they appreciate the privacy technology affords.

-Today, schools and school districts are using teletherapy to deliver a wide range of services.
+Today, schools and school districts are using teletherapy to deliver a wide range of services to students whether they are at home or in a school environment.
 In rural areas experiencing a shortage of qualified therapists, teletherapy is providing access to timely evaluations and therapy.
 And in large urban districts where the need for SLP, OT, and PsychEd services can place unreasonable demands on onsite staff, teletherapy is providing a means to supplement onsite clinicians as needed, and help with caseload management.

-PresenceLearning is the leading provider of live online special education services, with over two million live, online therapy sessions delivered in 10 years.
+PresenceLearning is the leading provider of live online special education services, with over three million live, online therapy sessions delivered.
 Since 2009, PresenceLearning SLPs, OTs, and school psychologists and social workers have helped tens of thousands of students with speech-language therapy, occupational therapy, and behavioral & mental health services in schools across the United States.
-The PresenceLearning Care Network of providers has nearly 1,000 licensed, clinical professionals with school experience.
-Hundreds of school districts have partnered with PresenceLearning to deliver services and ensure students meet their goals.
+The PresenceLearning Care Network of providers has over 1,500 licensed, clinical professionals with school experience.
+Hundreds of school districts have partnered with PresenceLearning to deliver services and ensure students have access to the services they need

 Therapists and students connect online using PresenceLearning’s proprietary, secure video conferencing platform in 1:1 or small group sessions.
 PresenceLearning providers log in from their homes and students log in from school—whether they are in a traditional brick and mortar school or a virtual school setting.